Trails at Strouds Run State Park

 Beaver Pond Trail (foot only)

 This trail is still being built.
-It will connect the campground via the beginning of the Homestead Trail, then going through the shell storage area to Strouds Run Road.
-Eventually, it is hoped to make this a fully- accessible trail completely connecting the campground with the swimming beach.
+It will connect the campground via the beginning of the Vista Point Trail, to Strouds Run Road.
+Eventually, it is hoped to make this a fully-accessible trail completely connecting the campground with the swimming beach.

 Sundown Trail (bicycle)